Longer Stories- last update 6-21-2020

 The Toney Ranch property is a long sliver-shaped area straddling Haunted Canyon Creek in Township 1N, Range 13E, Section 32.
 The 1919 homestead survey of 78.05 acres described the area with sycamore, cypress, and oak trees.
 The creek was normally dry on the southern half of the homestead, which made cultivation by irrigation only possible on the northern end toward Hill Spring (now named Toney Ranch Spring).
 The land is much the same today as it was then, except that the creek is dry for most of the year.
 Toney ran 1,600 feet of one-inch iron pipe to a spring for domestic use.
 From the cabin, it is only 1,000 feet to Toney Ranch Spring and about 2,600 feet to Kennedy Spring, so it will take some investigating to identify the spring where he obtained his water.

 Since the homestead straddled Haunted Canyon Creek, a metes and bound survey was made, which was marked with small stone-monuments at the four corners of the property.
 The survey monuments are often difficult to find, so nearby trees are inscribed with the corner identification, and the location of the tree is recorded in the surveyor’s notes.
 We have found two corner markers for Toney’s homestead, but the other two are still elusive.

 Rae Clark was Toney’s nearest neighbor to the north at the present-day Miles Trailhead.
 Rae Clark was the chainman on the survey for the Haunted Canyon homestead, and both Clark and Toney were the chainmen for Clark’s homestead.
-We found three of the survey corners on the Clark homestead.
-The chainmen held the ends of a linked chain and measured distances for the
+We found five of the six survey corners on the Clark homestead.

 Toney preferred to frequent Globe for some reason, which could have been the convenience of the County and Federal Courts, and possibly the better trails, although it was a shorter distance to Superior.
 Toney would have been able to connect with the trails and road to Globe that were routinely traveled by going through the Jose Periz homestead on Pinto Creek at the mouth of Haunted Canyon.